zerodays/react-native-template/README.md

 ## Project Structure 🏗️

-This template provides a well-organized directory structure with a set of pre-configured files to streamline your development process.
+This template provides a well-organized directory structure with a set of preconfigured files to streamline your development process.
 Here's an overview of the essential components:

 - `.github`: Contains GitHub Actions workflows for CI/CD.
 - `app`: Contains the screens (utilizing expo-router file naming).